TROLLING FOR WALLEYE

-To other predators in the immediate area, these pulsations or flashes of light is like ringing the dinner bell.
+To other predators in the immediate area, these pulsations or flashes of light are like ringing the dinner bell.
 Fish are naturally attracted to flashes of light in the water.
-Not only does flash attract fish, it puts them in an aggressive and also competitive mood.
+Not only does flash attract fish, but it puts them in an aggressive and also competitive mood.

-The Big Al Fish Flash is a triangle shaped attractor that is designed to rotate on a central axis.
+The Big Al Fish Flash is a triangle-shaped attractor that is designed to rotate on a central axis.
 Because Fish Flash spins in the water instead of rotating like other attractors it puts out far more pulsations of light and penetrates water better.
 The other benefit of an attractor that spins instead of rotating is the Fish Flash creates nearly zero drag in the water.
-Fish Flash can be added to a host of diving devices without negatively impacting on the diving ability of products like diving planers, keel sinkers, snap weights, minidisks and tadpole divers.
+Fish Flash can be added to a host of diving devices without negatively impacting the diving ability of products like diving planers, keel sinkers, snap weights, minidisks, and tadpole divers.

 This rig as it stands has no means of getting to depth.
-A host of diving devices like diving planers, mini disks, keel sinkers and snap weights can be used in combination with this rig to get to target depths.
+A host of diving devices like diving planers, minidisks, keel sinkers, and snap weights can be used in combination with this rig to get to target depths.
 The Fishing 411 TV crew has enjoyed tremendous success using a simple diver produced by Off Shore Tackle called the Tadpole Resettable Diver.
-The Tadpole gets it name because it resembles the shape of a Tadpole as it has a big head and a skinny tail.
+The Tadpole gets its name because it resembles the shape of a Tadpole as it has a big head and a skinny tail.

 When trolling for walleye in open water, the ability to reproduce productive lead lengths and lure combinations is critical to success.
 Line counter reels are the best way to monitor lead lengths and also duplicate what’s working.